 When disaster strikes your home, it can be hard to keep your head on straight and know how to respond.
-Delta Disaster Services wants to help homeowners be prepared and know how to prevent disasters from striking their homes.
+Delta Restoration Services wants to help homeowners be prepared and know how to prevent disasters from striking their homes.
 When it comes to disaster prevention, knowledge is power, and the more you know about how to live safely, the less likely you’ll have to deal with a disaster later on.

 Our team of experts created some homeowner resources to educate our communities about disaster preparation and prevention.
 While Delta is always here to help in case of a disaster, we want to help people avoid these stressful, often tragic occurrences in any way we can.

 - Only use propane and charcoal grills outdoors.

 - Place the grill away from buildings, deck railings, and out from under eaves or overhanging branches.

 - Keep children and pets away from the grill.

 - Keep your grill clean by removing grease or fat buildup from the grill and the trays below.